Benjamin Walker (Continental Army officer): Relationship with Steuben and North

 Together with a fellow aide-de-camp, William North, he was formally adopted by Steuben, and made his heir.
-Some historians believe that these 'extraordinary intense emotional relationships' were romantic, and given Steuben's reported earlier behavior, it has been suggested it would have been out-of-character for him if they were not.
-It has also been posited that while Walker held the Baron in high esteem, and had no scruples about exploiting his attraction for him, he had no intention of reciprocating.
+Some historians believe that these "extraordinary intense emotional relationships" were romantic, and given Steuben's reported earlier behavior, it has been suggested it would have been out-of-character for him if they were not.
+It has also been posited that while Walker held Steuben in high esteem, and had no scruples about exploiting his attraction for him, he had no intention of reciprocating.
 However, without more substantive evidence turning up, the exact nature of the relationships is impossible to conclusively define.

-Walker maintained a close relationship with the Baron after the war.
+Walker maintained a close relationship with Steuben after the war.
 Steuben lived with Walker and his wife in Manhattan for a period when Walker was a broker.
 Walker visited Steuben almost every year at his property and helped manage his business and finances with North.

-It has also been suggested that North and Walker held a romantic relationship, but like with the Baron this is difficult to be certain of.
+It has also been suggested that North and Walker held a romantic relationship, but like with Steuben this is difficult to be certain of.
 Nevertheless, Walker remained North's closest friend until their deaths.
 Walker was named as a sponsor of North's daughter Adelia at her baptism.